By Andrew Westcott 'MOWAN'

 10m and CB:

 The 10 metre antenna is actually a cheap CB antenna of the GP27 variety but is surprisingly effective and resistant to wind damage.
-I occasionally have a listen around the lower end of the 10m allocation but we are going to need better solar activity before this band once again becomes interesting.
+I occasionally have a listen around the lower end of the 10m allocation but we are going to need better solar activity than cycle 24 has given us before this band once again becomes interesting.
 The CB antenna is also used for its intended role of CB as there are several family members scattered around the area with whom we like to keep in touch - far easier than that silly old text messaging.
 So yes, I own and use a CB and refuse to apologise for it despite some odd attitudes towards CB generally from a few members of the radio amateur community.
 Whilst on my soap box, I think Citizen's Band Radio is an excellent way for younger people to be introduced to the radio hobby without the formality of exams and call signs, and I know many new radio amateurs are still entering the hobby after gaining their first experiences of two-way radio through CB.

 As with most of my web pages, there's more to come when I can get around to it.